Month 12, Day 20, Sunday 6:25 p.m.

 Miles copied her.

-She took a deep breath, and let it out with a deep hum, like Newton had showed her.
+She took a deep breath and let it out with a low hum, like Newton had showed her.

-As soon as Miles caught on to her rhythm, she began to cast the vibrational calming spell on the both of them.
-The spell wasn’t meant to work on someone else, but with him being so small and close and going along with all the prerequisites except for actually casting himself, it wasn’t that hard to bend the magic in this way.
+As soon as Miles caught on to her rhythm, she began to cast the esoteric calming spell on the both of them.
+The spell wasn’t meant to work on someone else, but with him being so small and close, and going along with all the prerequisites except for actually casting himself, it wasn’t that hard to bend the magic in this way.

 Without further preamble, she announced, “It is time,” with what she hoped was sufficient gravitas.

 The other thaumaturges quickly moved to stand at equal distances around the outer Circle.